-Telford & Wrekin Virtual School will allocate PPG+ funding each term on completion of the PEP which has been quality assured as green.
+Telford & Wrekin Virtual School will allocate PPG+ funding each term on completion of the PEP (which has been quality assured as green) and regular updates to the Virtual School including submitting daily attendance data.
 The Virtual School recognise that, on occasions, exceptional funding would provide additional support.
 Should this be the case, please speak in the first instance to the Virtual School Caseworker or Head Teacher.